 Target group: Kindergarten, elementary and secondary school, special-interest groups

-This educational programme must be ordered at least two weeks in advance.
+This educational programme must be ordered at least two weeks ahead of time.